JoeSubbi/3D-Renderer-for-4D-Objects/status_report.md

 Week 8: Create intuitive UI for users to manipulate shapes with.

+Week 9:
-Week 9: Create a demo to "Identify the shape".
+Create a demo to "Identify the shape".

-Week 10: Add more shapes - 4D cylinder, cone, capsule.
+Add more shapes - 4D cylinder, cone, capsule.

+Week 10:
+Plan and script a walk through for users to play with shapes and attempt to identify them.
+Set up a new demo for shape matching.

 Week 11:
-Plan and script a walk through for users to play with shapes and attempt to identify them.
-Set up a new demo for shape matching

-Week 12:
 Tutorial videos that explain why shapes behave they do, and traits to identify what the shape is.
 Polish the program to be a "final product".